School of Theology

 The formation is intended to be faithful to the directives of the Church, particularly to the decree of the Second Vatican Council concerning the priestly formation, Optatam Totius.
 In accordance with the recommendations of this decree, Philosophy and Theology are taught with “Saint Thomas Aquinas as master” (16).

-During the first three years, the Cycle of Philosophy, the seminarian acquires solid philosophy knowledge, both secular and sacred, in Metaphysics, Anthropology, Exegeses, Ancient Languages, Fundamental Theology, Moral Theology,Holy History, History of the Church, … At the end of the three years, the seminarian obtains a Bachelor of Philosophy.
+During the two three years, the Cycle of Philosophy, the seminarian acquires solid philosophy knowledge, both secular and sacred, in Metaphysics, Anthropology, Exegeses, Ancient Languages, Fundamental Theology, Moral Theology, Holy History, History of the Church, etc. At the end of the two years, the seminarian is sent out in a parish for a one year internship.

 Charitas